edificeio/edifice-react-boilerplate/README.md

 ## Dev

-You need `nx` install globaly on your machine
+You need `nx` installed globally on the machine

 ```
 pnpm add --global nx@latest